Anti-inflammatory drugs - Only temporary relief

 Painful with a risk of complications and expensive, surgery should only be considered as a last resort.
 Surgery involves stripping the tendon and burning holes to stimulate inflammation and healing.

-Heelease - Proven, quick, painless & inexpensive
+Heelease - Quick, painless & inexpensive

 Buy your Heelease from only £32.45